-They are a teaching artist at Luna Dance Institute (Berkeley, CA) specializing in early childhood and family dance.
-As a community educator, Aiano works with adults to offer workshops and classes on the topics of race, gender, sexuality, spirituality, and embodiment.
+As an embodiment and dance educator Aiano specializes in early childhood dance, family dance, and somatic movement practices that honor people's physical, emotional, and developmental needs.
+Aiano believes each person is the expert of their own body.
+As a community educator, Aiano works with adults to offer workshops and classes on the topics of race, gender, sexuality, and embodiment.
 Aiano values teaching as service towards actualizing a world in which all people can be seen, honored, and live freely.
 Aiano's teaching philosophy stems from the intersection of critical pedagogy,feminist pedagogy, queer pedagogy, and integral pedagogy.
 Their goal is to create transformative learning experiences that move our collective existence towards liberation.

 In all their work - teaching, creating, performing, gathering/hosting, writing/publishing - Aiano aims to support people in cultivating a practical understanding of power, systemic and social oppression, and the responsibility we all hold to do the work that moves us closer to liberation.